ddev/ddev/docs/content/users/quickstart.md

     ddev launch
     ```

-!!!tip "How to use SQLite database for Laravel?"
+!!!tip "Want to use a SQLite database for Laravel?"
-    DDEV sets a default MariaDB database to better represent a production environment.
+    DDEV defaults to using a MariaDB database to better represent a production environment.

     To select the [Laravel 11 defaults](https://laravel.com/docs/11.x/releases#application-defaults) for SQLite, use this command for `ddev config`:
     ```bash